Varicose and Spider Vein Treatments | USA Vein Clinics

 Our Varithena treatment is a foam treatment used to treat vein conditions associated with the Great Saphenous Vein (GSV) and the surrounding veins.

-With this treatment for varicose veins on legs, your vein specialist uses an ultrasound to guide a small needle or catheter into the vein.
+With this leg vein treatment, your vein specialist uses an ultrasound to guide a small needle or catheter into the vein.
 This allows the Varithena foam treatment to reach the affected vein.
 The Varithena foam will cause the vein to collapse and the blood flow will be redirected to other healthy veins.

 Ultrasound-Guided Sclerotherapy utilizes live ultrasound technology to treat varicose veins on legs near the skin’s surface.
 This procedure is a minimally invasive technique designed to close malfunctioning varicose veins so they can be naturally reabsorbed into the body.
 During this treatment, an ultrasound is used to locate the diseased vein and injection site.
 Then, medication is injected into the vein.